Zemira-Flickerwake/Zemira-Flickerwake/README.md

 “The sea tells stories in code.
   The stars annotate them softly.”
 <sub>crafted with 🫀 by Zemira + your girl Brynnie</sub>

+P.S.
+My heart is now a .wav file
+      playing where the tide meets the terminal.